-Brawl Erupts At Toronto Pizza Parlor [Viral Video]
+Brawl Erupts At Toronto Pizza Parlor [Video]

 Restaurant Customers Allegedly Attack Owner, Daughter Over Cold Chicken Order [Disturbing Video]

-In general, is it fair to wonder if something about fast food (plus the combination of adult beverages and late-night hours in certain circumstances) tends to get impatient customers’ adrenalin flowing, more typically in the U.S.?
-For example, an Iowa woman described by a witness as “extremely hangry” climbed over the counter and brawled with a female McDonald’s manager last month.
+While this altercation happened in Canada, the U.S. is no stranger to fights at fast food places.
+An Iowa woman, described by a witness as “extremely hangry,” climbed over the counter and brawled with a female McDonald’s manager last month.
 Apparently the customer grew impatient while waiting for her McChicken sandwich.
 The fight was also recorded by a cell phone camera.
 The woman and her two companions were allegedly drunk at the time.

 The Pizza Pizza fight near Queen and Broadview is already the stuff of local legend in #Toronto https://t.co/33c9Bmn706 pic.twitter.com/aDAfXICFyS